 With a car loan, for example, your vehicle is the collateral.
 On a mortgage, your home is the collateral.

 Your personal loan lender will not ask for any collateral, which makes for a more time-efficient process.

 Most banks may define a minimum loan amount and it can vary from one institution to the next.
-Generally speaking, the minimum may be somewhere in the $2,500 to $5,000 range.
+Generally, the minimum may be somewhere between $2,500 to $5,000.

 This depends largely on your comfort level with your bank, as well as the personal loan products that it offers.
 Many online lenders and digital banks, like Discover, offer personal loans.
 There can be advantages to applying online.
 Do your research to determine what is best for your situation.

 No matter what lender you choose, be sure they have a strong reputation and can provide the level of customer service you need.

 Getting a personal loan from a bank has become relatively quick and easy, especially if you can apply online.

 It is typically a three-step process:

-- Make a decision in regards to the term (typically 12 to 84 months) and get your interest rate and APR.
+- Decide about your desired term (typically 12 to 84 months) and get your interest rate and APR.

-- Receive a decision and, if you approve and accept the terms offered, decide how you want to receive the funds.
+- Receive a decision and, if you are approved and accept the terms offered, decide how you want to receive the funds.

 Although it can take some time to complete the application and make a final decision, the actual process should be simple so you can put your funds to use quickly.